comcgovern/PredictPlus/README.md

 ## Why It Matters

-Initial validation shows meaningful correlations with pitcher performance:
+Initial validation shows meaningful correlations with pitcher performance.
+Higher Predict+ for starters (1500+ pitches in a season) is associated with a lower xFIP and SIERA and a higher swinging strike rate and strikeout rate.
-- **-0.1 correlation with xFIP for starters** — more unpredictable starters perform better
-- **+0.12 correlation with swinging strike rate for starters** — unpredictability generates more whiffs

 This suggests there's strategic value in unpredictability, not just randomness, though there's also a lot of noise there.
 The effect exists even after controlling for pitch quality metrics.